Fritzi Ritz: Characters and story

 When Bushmiller died, the Nancy strip was taken over by Mark Lasky (dailies) and Al Plastino (Sundays).
 Both kept the strip and Fritzi much as Bushmiller had left her.
 When Jerry Scott took over the dailies following the death of Lasky, he gradually reduced Fritzi's appearances until, by the time he took over the Sundays as well, she was reduced to only an off-panel voice, at most.

 When Guy Gilchrist and his brother Brad took over, they re-introduced Fritzi, increasing her visibility to the point where she was equally prominent with Nancy herself.
 They also re-introduced Phil Fumble, an early boyfriend of Fritzi's, and the final strip of Gilchrist's run saw Phil and Fritzi getting married.

-Current writer/artist Olivia Jaimes rebooted the series, bringing it back to the status quo of the late Bushmiller era, albeit with a focus on modern tech.
+Writer/artist Olivia Jaimes rebooted Nancy, bringing it back to the status quo of the late Bushmiller era, albeit with a focus on modern tech.
 Fritzi is once again the unmarried guardian of Nancy, making regular appearances.
+Current writer/artist Caroline Cash has depicted Fritzi as bisexual.